allegro/allegro.tech/_posts/2015-10-06-mini-rant-gambling-at-work.md

 learn in advance as much as you can about your prospective new employer but you can’t be completely sure whether you are going to like working there until you start.

-As a business, you keep an eye on the market in which you are active and gather feedback about your products and development plans from your users.
+As a business owner, you keep an eye on the market in which you are active and gather feedback about your products and development plans from your users.
 Good analysis increases predictability.
-Still, external factors such as suddenly changing trends or a large competitor entering your market may completely invalidate your plans.
-Any serious decision is a matter of calculated risk.
+Still, external factors such as a sudden change of trends or a large competitor entering your market may completely invalidate your plans.
+Any serious decision should be a matter of calculated risk.

 Large projects carry with them increased risks, yet they are often necessary in order for the company to reach new markets or to be able to fend off competitors eating away at its market.
 When in the nineteen-sixties IBM run their huge